frankielin/historical_markets/README.md

 # Historical Markets

-This project contains code and analysis for understanding the epxansion of historical markets.
+This project contains code and analysis for understanding the expansion of historical markets.

 ## Project Structure